slhogle/OT2_plate_spotting/README.md

 ## 1) Distribute dilutant

-Load 96-well plates and **one 300 ul tip box (does not need to be filter tips)** in the orientation as shown in Figure 1.
+Load 96-well plates and **one 200 or 300 µl tip box (does not need to be filter tips)** in the orientation as shown in Figure 1.
 One 96-well plate can be used for a full dilution series of 8 samples.
 The default is to run three plates at one time (24 total samples, Figure 1) which is the largest capacity the robot can handle in one batch.

 **IMPORTANT:** Make sure you do a "Labware position check" before this run.
 Importantly, set the z offset to be **5 mm above the container edge** when you calibrate the reservoir z-axis.
 This will make sure the pipette doesn't jam tips into the bottom of the reservoir when it aspirates